dojo/dojo.io/site/source/tutorials/vdom_abstractions.md

 ---
 layout: false
 title: vDOM Abstractions - w and v in the d module
-overview: Abstracting DOM allows us to create presentation components programatically.
+overview: Abstracting the DOM allows us to create presentation components programatically.
 Dojo 2 provides a layer of abstraction between the DOM and its virtual counterpart as it exists in JavaScript and a layer of abstraction between this virtual DOM and Dojo 2 components - using a common syntax in a common module.
 ---

 ## `@dojo/widget-core/d.ts`